radish-es/casebook-property/content/lessons/week04.md

 self-regarding act; rather, my actions impose externalities on others.
-And those externalities are not minor in nature; because human justified need things to survive, monopolizing things needed for human life can only be justified if others have equal Opportunity to get what they need?
-This makes the relationship between possession and equal Opportunity a central problem.
+And those externalities are not minor in nature; because human justified need things to survive, monopolizing things needed for human life can only be justified if others have equal opportunity to get what they need?
+This makes the relationship between possession and equal opportunity a central problem.
 >
 > The second wrinkle with the original possession idea is the unfortunate fact that most things already do have owners, and if you grab something originally